Castle of the Living Dead: Production and director

 Many sources cite Lorenzo Sabatini as the director of Castle of the Living Dead, but the name was created by Kiefer for tax reasons while creating the film.
 To complicate it further, the film was a French-Italian co-production, which meant that an Italian director was required to collect certain state subsidies.
 In the Italian version of the film, Kiefer is credited as only for the story and script while the name Herbert Wise was used as the director.
 Wise was a pseudonym for Luciano Ricci, Kiefer's assistant director.
 All other prints credit Kiefer as the sole director.
 Many promotional materials and reviews of the film since the release have credited various directors as the director, including Ricci, the fictional Wise, and Riccardo Freda.

 Reeves is credited as an assistant director on the film, but rumours have spread since his premature death that he had done more on the film, including that he had shot all the sequences at the Parco dei Mostri.
 Others have said that he took over the production nine days into shooting the film.
-Maslansky stated in 1999 that the rumours of him directing the film were untrue and that he remained on second unit for the entire film.
-Kiefer's second unit director Frederick Muller that the film was entirely directed by Kiefer without Reeves' presence.
+Maslansky stated in 1999 that the rumours of Reeves directing the film were untrue and that he remained on second unit for the entire film.
+Kiefer's 2nd unit director Frederick Muller that the film was entirely directed by Kiefer without Reeves' presence.
 Kiefer also stated that Reeves had not had anything to do with the directing in the film.

 The film was shot in five weeks at Castello Orsini-Odescalchi and Bomarzo in Italy.
 Other sources estimate that the film's shooting lasted for only 24 days.
 The entire shooting was completed in 1963.
 The production company was Serena Films, owned by Maslansky.
 Kiefer estimated the budget as $135,000 while Paul Maslansky stated it was $125,000.
 To speed up the production, Kiefer and Maslansky set each room they were shooting in the castle in order so after one scene was filmed, the next room in the castle would be ready for the following scene.

 In Tim Lucas' book Mario Bava, All the Colours of the Dark, an interview with Luciano Pigozzi states that Mario Bava created a special effect for the film involving a large sailing ship.
 There is no scene in the film involving boats and Lucas has assumed that this effect would show up when the film was shown at its proper aspect ratio or that the scene had been cut.
-Muller had later noted that he did not recall seeing Mario Bava on the set ever.
+Muller had later said that he did not recall seeing Mario Bava on the set ever.